HPAS

 Balance of JudgementMaturity, fairness, and non-extremist views

-Depth & Variety of InterestsEngagement beyond academics – culture, society, hobbies, governance, etc.
+Depth & Variety of InterestsEngagement beyond academics (culture, society, hobbies, etc.)

-Social Cohesion & LeadershipTeam spirit, coordination, persuasion skills, and initiative-taking abilities
+Social Cohesion & LeadershipTeam spirit, coordination, and initiative-taking abilities

 Intellectual IntegrityHonest thinking, unbiased perspective, and ethical mindset